 As a member of the Division I Southeastern Conference, our athletic Commodores are proud to compete at the highest level with sixteen varsity sports teams.
 Varsity home games are free to undergraduates, and our students show their Commodore spirit in support of their favorite teams every week.
 Moreover, all students are welcome to participate in 40 club sports and 40 intramural teams.

-The secret is out: Nashville is comprised of far more than rhinestones and cowboy hats.
+The secret is out: Nashville is far more than rhinestones and cowboy hats.
 Indeed, GQ, The New York Times, The Today Show, and many more have declared their love for Music City within the past year and for good reason.
-Nashville's rich culinary and musical offerings, trendy urban boroughs, booming technology scene, thriving job market, along with its wide open green spaces, are starting to collectively turn heads around the world.
+Nashville's rich culinary and musical offerings, trendy urban neighborhoods, booming technology scene, thriving job market, along with its wide open green spaces, are starting to turn heads around the world.

 Known as one of the country's most livable cities, Nashville's metropolitan area includes 1.6 million people and serves as an international hub of technology, health care, education, publishing, and (of course) music.
 Situated on 330 beautiful acres in the Midtown district of Nashville, the Vanderbilt campus is conveniently located near many of the city's favorite restaurants, music venues, and attractions.
 Whether you are seeking an urban experience or a more tranquil campus environment, Nashville has much to offer and quickly becomes home for students.